shivammozar/Prodigy_fs_1/README.md

 🌟 Acknowledgments
 Thanks to all the contributors who helped in improving this project.
 Inspired by various online resources and tutorials on web design.
-📫 Contact
-Feel free to reach out if you have any questions or suggestions:

-Email: ajaynayak2531@gmail.com
-Twitter: @alwaysajaykr18
-GitHub: alwaysajaykr18
-Thank you for visiting the Secure User Authentication project!
-We hope you find it useful and informative.
-Happy coding! 🚀